SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Photometric and Spectral Analysis

 Differences persist weeks after the estimated explosion times.
 While the other SNe IIb have developed broad H$\alpha$ and H$\beta$ emission features, these same lines are weaker in SN\,2020bio.
-This could be partly caused by He I $\lambda$ 6678\AA{} absorption, which has an absorption trough coincident with the H$\alpha$ flux when blueshifted by $\approx$ 7500 km s$^{-1}$.
-Another possibility is that the H emission from SN\,2020bio is inherently weaker than in other SNe IIb, which may be the case if the progenitor lost more of its outer H envelope than the progenitors of the other SNe IIb did.
-Weak H emission, combined with the observed CSM features, point to a scenario in which the progenitor of SN\,2020bio underwent enhanced mass-loss, shedding almost all of its outer H layer before exploding.
-If this is the case, such a progenitor scenario to SN\,2020bio is unique among other well-studied SNe IIb.
+This could be partly caused by \ion{He}{1} $\lambda$ 6678\AA{} absorption, which has an absorption trough coincident with the H$\alpha$ flux when blueshifted by $\approx$ 7500 km s$^{-1}$.
+Another possibility, as mentioned in Section \ref{subsec:classification}, is that the H emission from SN\,2020bio is inherently weaker than in other SNe IIb, which may be the case if the progenitor lost more of its outer H-rich envelope than the progenitors of the other SNe IIb did.
+Weak H emission, along with potential CSM, point to a scenario in which the progenitor of SN\,2020bio underwent enhanced mass loss, shedding almost all of its outer H layer before exploding.
+If this is the case, such a progenitor scenario for SN\,2020bio is unique among other well-studied SNe IIb.